PlanterApp/planter_blog/content/posts/how-to-plant-trees-and-shrubs-in-your-garden/index.md

 * Rake away ground cover like mulch and leaf litter
 * Dig a hole 2-3 times wider than the root ball or container, and as deep.
 * If the tree or shrub roots have a covering of some kind, make sure to remove it!
 It can restrict root growth very severely if you leave that on.
 * Carefully shake off excess dirt from the plant, and if there's any circling roots you can carefully straighten them out.
+Plants container-grown are particularly prone to becoming rootbound, so be sure to pay special attention to such plants.

 ### Time to Plant

 * When you lower your plant into the hole, make sure to hold it by the root ball, not the stem or branches.

 ![](planting-trees-as-part-reforestation-process.jpg)